Semantic SEO in 2025: How to Optimize for Google’s Natural Language Processing?

 What is Semantic SEO?

-Key Elements of Semantic SEO
+Core Aspects of Semantic SEO

 Why is Semantic SEO Important in 2025?

-Voice Search & Conversational Queries
+Voice Search and Conversational Queries

 Zero-Click Searches Are on the Rise